acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 }
 ```

+They start with a name `field` and are wrap a collection of in `{}`.
 A more Acorn specific example is:

 ```cue
 containers: {